What Can You Do If You’ve Got a Revenue Canada Lien?

 You could always consider bankruptcy or look at what is involved to file a consumer proposal, but if you have equity you can stop a lien without damaging your credit score.
 Why put yourself through an unnecessary insolvency event when you don’t need to?
 Your credit (and likely self-esteem) will suffer and it may be expensive to go bankrupt.
 Bankruptcy costs increase if you have assets such as home equity.

 Our experts have many years of experience helping people like you.
 If you have an unwanted lien registered against your property, we can help you find a solution.

 Trust a mortgage broker to shop around for the best rate and don’t worry about your credit score or income.
-At TurnedAway, we are well versed in the art of equity-based lending.
+At TurnedAway, we are well-versed in the art of equity-based lending.
 We don’t disqualify for bad credit or unpaid bills.
-Beyond this, a bankruptcy typically cannot remove a lien because a secured debt is treated separate from your credit cards and non-mortgage bank loans.
+Beyond this, bankruptcy typically cannot remove a lien because a secured debt is treated separately from your credit cards and non-mortgage bank loans.